inapptics/inapptics.github.io/_overview/gettingstarted.md

   See how easy it is to get started with **Inapptics**.
 Simply add our SDK and a single line of code to your app and you are good to go.

-  On average in takes 2 minutes to integrate our SDK.
+  On average it takes 2 minutes to integrate our SDK.
   {: .info }

   Select a platform to get started: